-- Graduate from high school - Earn a minimum Grade-Point Average (GPA) in core courses to compete in your first year of college (2.3 GPA is required for Division I and 2.2 GPA is required for Division II.
-Division III schools set their own requirements) - Complete 16 Core Courses (For Division I, 10 of your 16 NCAA-approved credits must be completed before the start of your seventh semester.
-A list of Core Courses can be found at NCAA.org) - Receive final certification on your amateurism status via the NCAA Eligibility Center - \ In January 2023, NCAA Divisions I and II adopted legislation to remove standardized test scores from initial eligibility requirements.
+- · Graduate from high school - Earn a minimum Grade-Point Average (GPA) in core courses to compete in your first year of college (2.3 GPA is required for Division I and 2.2 GPA is required for Division II.
+Division III schools set their own requirements) - Complete 16 Core Courses (For Division I, 10 of your 16 NCAA-approved credits must be completed before the start of your seventh semester (senior year).
+A list of Core Courses can be found at NCAA.org) - Receive final certification on your amateurism status via the NCAA Eligibility Center - As of January 2023, standardized test scores are not required for all student-athletes who initially enroll full time on or after August 1, 2023.
+Divisions I and II adopted legislation to remove standardized test scores for these students.
 Check with the NCAA school you plan to attend regarding whether standardized test scores are necessary for admission or scholarship requirements.
 [Source: NCAA.org, January 2023]